-Constitution and the Voting Rights Act - ➤ U.S. Constitution requires that districts be of roughly equal population. - ➤ Population variations between districts should be limited to ±1% of the mean (±795 people) unless additional variations, limited to 5% of the mean (±3,977 people), are necessary to prevent dividing or diluting the voting power of minorities and/or to keep recognized neighborhoods intact. - ➤ District map must comply with the Voting Rights Act (VRA) to protect the voting power of racial and language minorities.
+Constitution and the Voting Rights Act - ➤ U.S. Constitution requires that districts be of roughly equal population. - ➤ Population variations between districts should be limited to ±1% of the mean (±795 people) unless additional variations, limited to 5% of the mean (±3,977 people), are necessary to keep recognized neighborhoods intact. - ➤ District map must comply with the Voting Rights Act (VRA) to protect the voting power of racial and language minorities.